 Prison Break is, of course, about a prison break.
 It centers on the efforts of Michael Scofield (Wentworth Miller) to free his wrongfully accused brother, Lincoln Burrows (Dominic Purcell), from death row.
 To do this, he holds up a bank with no intentions of not being caught, which he is.
-Sent to the same prison as Lincoln, he sets his plans in motion, aided by a body tattoo he had put on him, one that, in the details, maps the prison's blueprints and other important information.
+Sent to the same prison as Lincoln, he sets his plans in motion, aided by a body tattoo, one that, in the details, maps the prison's blueprints and other important information.

 Scofield is a structural engineer who just happened to be working at the firm that retrofitted the prison some years earlier.
 He's a genius who devotes, in essence, his life to saving his brother.
 Very compelling.